okhulusi/CSCI201_Final-Project_SimCity/README.md

   - General helping with questions & issues
   - Fixed naming conventions for v2
   - Bug fixing
+- Yixin Cai (Restaurant Integration Lead, Largest Code Contributor)
+  - First to fully integrate his Restaurant, and assisted Omar/Ryan/Eric in integrating restaurants
+  - Finalized worldview (added lanes/semaphores/navigation system)
+  - Added most non-normative scenarios
+  - Workplace and person integration
+  - Market design and scenarios (including interactions with all the restaurants)
+  - Extensive Testing of city scenarios
+  - Instantiation of Person Agent with the correct job and house; use of factory methods (with Eric)
+  - Integration, major contributor (with Eric and Omar)
+  - Bug fixing
 - Ryan Hsu (Art Lead)
   - Transportation (TruckAgent, BusAgent, CommuterRole)
   - Integrating Truck and Market/Truck and Restaurant scenarios